colyseus/docs/docs/server/room.md

 See [authentication](/server/authentication) section.

 !!!
-Tip "Getting player's IP address
+Tip "Getting player's IP address"
     You can use the `request` variable to retrieve the user IP address, http headers, and more.
-E.g.: `request.headers['x-forwarded-for'] || request.connection.remoteAddress`.
+E.g.: `request.headers['x-forwarded-for'] || request.connection.remoteAddress`

 ### `onJoin (client, options, auth?)`